PiyuGandhi/Enron-Classifier/README.md

 ### Background
 Enron was one of the biggest corporate frauds in the history of United States of America.
-This project was part of my project for the course Introduction to Machine Learning By Udacity.
+This was part of my project for the course Introduction to Machine Learning By Udacity.

 ### Task